objkt-com/genart-snippet/docs/API.md

 In the capture environment and on objkt.com the generator will get the following query parameters:

 - `seed=hex`
-  The seed specific to this token.
-For instance: `af628e00`
+  The seed specific to this token, usually a 32-digit hexadecimal string represents 16 bytes of entropy.
+For instance: `6fe6fb92b8b141fab578f4a3bd43b347`
 - `seedGlobal=hex`
   The seed for this project, similar to `seed` except it will be the same for all tokens of a project.
 - `iteration=int`